Car Values for Tax Assessment Purposes

 Localities are allowed to use the pricing guide values that include all applicable adjustments, or just use the base value for vehicles specified in the guide.
 Localities are to use either average retail, wholesale (or trade-in), or loan value, so long as these values are applied uniformly within classifications of property.

 For new model year vehicles, the assessed value is based on a percentage of MSRP.
-This is the base-model MSRP, not including options.
 NADA Guide values are used for subsequent years.
 Discounting from the MSRP provides a uniform assessment for each class of new model vehicles, and generally provides a reasonable but conservative depreciation curve when compared to the values in next year’s pricing guide.

-Vehicle depreciation from one year to the next is the norm, and this remains true for the vast majority of vehicles assessed in Fairfax County for 2012.
-However, the National Automobile Dealers Association’s (NADA) valuation guide as of January 1, 2012 does in fact show some value appreciation (increase) in certain vehicle segments.
+Vehicle depreciation from one year to the next is the norm, and this remains true for the vast majority of vehicles assessed in Fairfax County.
+However, the NADA valuation guide can show some value appreciation (increase) in certain vehicle segments in any given calendar year.

-Vehicle assessments can be appealed based on vehicle condition or high mileage as of January 1st: www.fairfaxcounty.gov/dta/pdf_files/ppappeal.pdf.
-If you have valuation questions, please e-mail email@example.com or call 703-222-8234.
+Vehicle assessments can be appealed based on vehicle condition or high mileage as of January 1st: www.fairfaxcounty.gov/dta/pdf_files/ppappeal2.pdf.
+If you have valuation questions, please e-mail email@example.com or call 703-222-8234, TTY 711.

 Local car tax bills are a function of the tax rate times each $100 of assessed value.
 In other words, take the value of the car as assessed by DTA, divide by 100, and multiply the result by the tax rate (which is $4.57 for most vehicles).